How to Send a Fax Online Free in 2026: step-by-step guide

 • IRS forms.
 The IRS accepts fax for dozens of form types.
 Tax season sends millions of people looking for a way to fax without a machine.

 • Medical records.
-Doctors and hospitals send referrals, prescriptions, and patient records by fax because HIPAA rules make it the path of least resistance.
+Doctors and hospitals send referrals, prescriptions, and patient records by fax because established workflows and counterparties still support it.

 • Legal documents.
 Courts, attorneys, and title companies use fax for signed contracts, filings, and time-sensitive paperwork.